Gift Card

 }

-The gift_card validator will be used to mint and burn the gift card NFT.
-The redeem validator will be used with gift_card to redeem the gift card and unlock the assets.
+The gift_card validator will be used to mint and burn the gift card NFT via the mint handler.
+The spend handler will be used to redeem the gift card and unlock the assets.
 The life cycle of this gift card will involve two transactions.
-The first transaction will mint the gift card as an NFT and it will send some assets to the redeem validator's address.
+The first transaction will mint the gift card as an NFT and it will send some assets to the gift_card validator's address.
 The gift card can be sent anywhere in the first transaction.
 The second transaction will burn the NFT and send the locked assets to the address that held the burned NFT.

 Minting a Gift Card